Genesis, Hyundai's luxury upstart, is taking the premium segment by storm.

 2021 Genesis G80

-The exterior is the real masterstroke, however, thanks namely to the talents of designers like Donckerwolke, as well as Sang Yup Lee, who heads design at the Genesis brand.
+Beyond value, the new G80's exterior is the real masterstroke thanks namely to the talents of designers like Donckerwolke, as well as Sang Yup Lee, who heads design at the Genesis brand.
 The car retains the long hood, cab back design of its predecessor but now looks wider and more hunkered down, resulting in a powerful stance.
 You'll also find all the latest Genesis styling cues like the crest grille, Kammback rear, and quad-light arrangement at both ends.

 For more on the Genesis G80, read the in-depth reviews at The Car Connection.